VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Discussion: Vote and comment on content.
 How can we handle this and what do we want it to acheve?

-Discussion: Albert Cardona collected together a few [resources on crowd-sourcing](https://github.com/acardona/CATMAID/wiki/Crowd-sourcing) that I found interesting.
+Discussion: Albert Cardona collected together a few potentially useful [resources ocrowd-sourcing](https://github.com/acardona/CATMAID/wiki/Crowd-sourcing).